rtcharity/resources.eahub.org/content/events/articles/discussion-tips.md

 # Goals

-Different groups and individuals will have different goals in discussion groups.
 It may be worth clarifying your group’s goals to ensure you meet them.
 Some goals might be

-* To exchange ideas, deepen learning and inspire action towards doing the most good
+* To inspire action towards doing the most good
 * To support the development of people committed to the effective altruism community
 * To promote the importance of critical thinking and knowing how to change your mind
 * To create a sense of enjoyment and community